lizzieinvancouver/bayes2025/coursenotes/bayes2025_daytoday.md

 # Day to day ....

 ## Need to cover ...
+- Don't use bar charts
+- Many types of Bayesians (examples of Gelman vs. wildlife folks, versus DAG lovers etc. versus facultative)
+- What is a `parameter` versus data
+- How the class will run: active in class, do homework, grading etc.
+- What is the posterior
+- Different way to write a linear equation
+- Logistic regression example (as a backup task, not in class lecture)
+- Why use Bayesian?
+- Perils of using Bayesian vs Freq and intro to workflow for this reason (you build your own assumptions instead of memorizing them!)

+## Maybe cover (if time allows)
 - Counterfactuals
-- Don't use bar charts
-- Many types of Bayesians (examples of Gelman vs. wildlife folks, versus DAG lovers etc.)

 ## Week 1 MUST cover (see homework) ...
 - What is a parameter (how many in linear regression)